JorisOud/Minor-commerce/DESIGN.md

 - Bids
 - Comments
 - Categories
+- Watchlist_items

 ![models](design_images/models.PNG)

 ## Database info needed per page
-- Active listings
+- Active listings: all auctions
-- Category list
+- Category list: All categories
-- Category page
+- Category page: all auctions in that category
-- Listing page
-- Login page
-- Register page
+- Listing page: that auction info, bids on that auction, comments on that auction
+- Login page: users, to check if username and password are valid
+- Register page: All users (to check if username is not used yet), auctions(to check if title is not yet used)
-- Create auction page
+- Create auction page: current user, categories (to create dropdown menu)
-- Watchlist page
+- Watchlist page: current user, Watchlist_items for that user, auctions that the users watchlist_items correspond with

 ## Arrow diagram
 ![arrow diagram](design_images/Commerce_pijltjes.png)